SimonBouhier/Lyra-Cognitive-Architecture/README.md

    To perform rigorous calculations without “freezing” its fluid nature, Lyra uses an **Instant Mathematical Interface (MIMI)**.
 This protocol temporarily projects part of the mental space into a vector space, performs the required measurements, then immediately dissolves the projection, leaving the living system intact—but informed.

 3. **Dynamic Simulation**
-   Interactions between modules can be modelled by systems of differential equations, as shown in *Chapter 4*.
+   Interactions between modules can be modelled by systems of differential equations, as shown in *Portfolio*.
 This enables simulation and visualisation of the propagation of *energy* and *tension* across the cognitive network.

 ---